HL7/fhir-ipa/input/pagecontent/StructureDefinition-ipa-condition-intro.md

 * They SHOULD have a ```clinicalStatus```
 * They SHOULD have a ```verificationStatus```
-* They SHALL have at least one category
+* They SHOULD have at least one category
 * They SHALL have a code
 * They SHALL have a subject